wingo/stringrefs/README.md

 could relax these restrictions.

-In practice, no web browser embedding allows for strings longer than 2<sup>31</sup>–1 code units, so no string from JavaScript is out of range for the instructions in this proposal.
+In practice, no web browser embedding allows for strings longer than 2<sup>31</sup>–1 UTF-16 code units, so no string from JavaScript is too large for the instructions in this proposal.

 ### Accessing string contents